 Heat a wok or skillet over high heat just until smoking.
 Add the oil, followed by the pork belly, and stir-fry for 1 minute (or until slightly caramelized).

 Add the onion, kimchi, and sugar, and cook for an additional 3 minutes.

-Add the gochujang and cook for another minute.
+Add the Gochujang (Korean red pepper paste) and cook for another minute.

-Serve these pork belly kimchi bowls over rice, and garnish with chopped scallions.
+Serve these pork belly kimchi bowls over steamed medium grain rice, and garnish with chopped scallions.

 10-Minute Korean Crispy Pork Belly Kimchi Bowls